satyamsah/golang-docker/readme.md

 5. Optional: The output will dynamically generated in the docker container in the `output` directory.Enter into the container using following command:
    `docker exec -it /bin/bash single-file-wc-ctr` and `cd /output` to see the output file

-6. Pre-saved sample outfile "single-file-sample-output" for reference.
+6. Pre-saved sample outfile "single-file-sample-output.csv" for reference.

 ## Part-2 multiple_count_wordcount using goroutine